 You can also pay bills or transfer money using Mpesa mobile banking

-Kenya travel information Visa and passport requirements
+Kenya tourist information Visa and passport requirements

 The Kenyan passport is currently ranked as the 72nd most powerful passport in the world by the Henley Passport Index.
 It permits entry to over 70 different countries and territories without a visa in advance.
 Visa requirements vary according to country of origin.
 Most nationality however, require visa to enter Kenya, Tanzania and Uganda.
 We advise that you check with the nearest Embassy of Kenya, Tanzania or Uganda, if traveling to the respective country.